-Matthew’s parents discuss their experience working with Reiter & Walsh, P.C. throughout their son’s birth injury case.
-Learn more about their process of detecting Matthew’s birth injury, how they found a birth injury attorney, why they chose Reiter & Walsh ABC Law Centers, how they were involved and accommodated throughout the case process, and how the settlement has affected their lives.
+Matthew’s parents discuss their experience working with ABC Law Centers (Reiter & Walsh, P.C.) throughout their son’s birth injury case.
+Learn more about the process of detecting Matthew’s birth injury, why they chose ABC Law Centers, how they were involved and accommodated throughout the case process, and how the settlement has affected their lives.

 [text] When did you first suspect a birth injury?